bmay51213/bmay51213.github.io/_posts/2020-10-02-breastcancerdetectionpython.md

 </table>
 </div>

 The most common value was benign diagnoses of the categorical target variable.
-Next step is to eliminate highly correlated variables from the dataset.
+Highly correlated variables were then identified.

 ```python